canonical/tmate-ssh-server-operator/docs/explanation/charm-architecture.md

 - observe changes to the ssh-debug integration
 - manage the state of the charm
-- abstracting interactions with the tmate-ssh-server application
+- abstracting interactions with the tmate SSH server application